jakenjarvis/gatsby-starter-ts-vscode-default/README.md

 - Use ESLint.
 (Use eslint-config-react-app according to [Gatsby's Using ESLint](https://www.gatsbyjs.com/docs/eslint/#how-to-use-eslint))
 - Use stylelint. (minimum configuration)
 - Use prettier.
 As recommended by prettier, it does not use prettier with the ESLint plugin.
 See [prettier's Integrating with Linters](https://prettier.io/docs/en/integrating-with-linters.html) for more information.
+- Use Jest.
+(Use jest-preset-gatsby.
+Using this able to simply implement the official website configuration)
 - Include the settings required for development with vscode.
 (If you don't need to set vscode, just delete the `.vscode` folder)
 - This starter uses official recommendations wherever possible and does not include personal preferences.
 - This starter is forked from [gatsbyjs/gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default) and implemented in TypeScript.
+- This starter keeps webpack and Babel as unaware as possible and leaves them to Gatsby.
+The ideal is to make them look like they aren't using them.

 If you use styled-components, Emotion, Tailwind, etc., you need to add it.